-If a member of your family or a friend wishes to deposit funds to your HawksBucks account, they can to the e-Accounts link https://chowan-sp.blackboard.com/eaccounts, then click "Make a Guest Deposit."
+If a member of your family or a friend wishes to deposit funds to your HawksBucks account, they can to the e-Accounts link https://chowan- sp.transactcampus.com/eAccounts/AnonymousHome .aspx, then click "Make a Guest Deposit."
 The person will need to input your first name, last name, and Student ID# as it appears on your HawksCard and then follow the prompts.